 Wrong answer.
 The answer is, "She is the Primate of the Episcopal Church.
 She is the Primate of South Carolina."
 Why is this the right answer?
 Because this is what ++Katharine is.

-There he said that the Church had abandoned the Gospel in a misguided passion to be culturally sensitive and intellectually flexible.
+There, besides likening the Church to an addict, he said that the Church had abandoned the Gospel in a misguided passion to be culturally sensitive and intellectually flexible.

 In its desire to be more relevant than thou, TEC has cast aside scriptural faithfulness, particularly the broad and demonstrable teachings of the New Testament that would convict our lifestyle of sin, and call into question our overly permissive approach to morality.
 Even more disturbing is our grave disregard of fundamental Christian doctrines such as the nature of God, the uniqueness of Christ, the integrity and unity of the Spirit's work, and the need of humankind for the redemptive work of the cross—for instance, assuming our sexual proclivities, given by nurture or nature, are, by that fact, necessarily God-given.

-If Lawrence believes his Church is not Christian, then what is his point in being a bishop in it?
+A better question may be, if Lawrence believes his Church is not Christian, then what is his point in being a bishop in it?
 Answer: to be in a position to remove from it, "a faithful remnant."